gbauza3destinee/zodiakApp/project_documents/design_document.md

 *(You should have a separate section for each of the endpoints you are expecting to build...)*

+* Accepts `POST` requests to `/userModel/:id`
+* Accepts a valid user ID and saves a user's corresponding ZodiacReport.
+    * If the given userID is not found, will throw a `UserIdNotFound`

 ## 6.3 *Second Endpoint*

 *(repeat, but you can use shorthand here, indicating what is different, likely